lauxenfans/CS50-Final-Project/written/README.md

         - Save: This will save your image as a png to your local directory to be later accessed (CS50-Final-Project in this case).

-*Note: Unfortunately, we have run into issues with the webstie not running on all computers and the save function not saving the screenshot as an actual png.
+*Note: Unfortunately, we have run into issues with the website not running on all computers and the save function not saving the screenshot as an actual png.
 After talking to many TFs about this, they told us the solution was out of the scope of CS50 as it entails threading and additinal concepts*

 *Note: In the case that the website is not yielding your whiteboard canvas, run "python3 lfg.py" in your terminal to see all of the whiteboard functionalities in more detail*